sansplomb/RobofontTools/README.md

 <b>- ConvertSegments:</b> RoboFont scripts to convert selected lines to curves, and selected curves to lines.

-<b>- AssignFontLayer:</b> Robofont script window to copy all glyphs from a font to another font's new custom layer
+<b>- AssignFontLayer:</b> Robofont script window to copy all glyphs from a font to another font's new custom layer.

+<b>- Interpolate:</b> Robofont script window to interpolate between two masters into a new font.